opengisch/QField-docs/documentation/get-started/qfieldcloud/get-started.en.md

 Download and install the latest version of [QField from the play store](https://play.google.com/store/apps/details?id=ch.opengis.qfield_dev).
 Scroll to the bottom and enable beta testing.
 Do not use this version in production!

+!!! note
-> NOTE: since QField 2.0 is still in beta phase, there are regular updates and fixes at least on a weekly basis.
+    Since QField 2.0 is still in beta phase, there are regular updates and fixes at least on a weekly basis.
 Please upgrade your experimental QField at least once a week.
 In case of an issue, please try to reproduce on the latest release before reporting.

 ### Start working on your project